 Please visit Concord Community Garden.

 Prompted by interest from a local community group, Council has developed the Chiswick Community Garden at Blackwall Point Reserve in Chiswick.
-The garden has been upgraded to include 4 garden beds, growing a variety of herbs and vegetable.
+The garden has been upgraded to include 4 garden beds, growing a variety of herbs and vegetables.
 The gardens have new seating and garden shed and has been designed to be accessible for the whole community, with provision for wide access for wheelchairs.
 The group is growing its membership and invites new members.

 Please email the Chiswick Community Gardeners.